php-fig/fig-standards/proposed/http-middleware/middleware-meta.md

 that are based around StackPHP.

-The double pass approach is much newer but has been almost universally used by early adopters of HTTP Messages.
+The double pass approach is much newer but has been almost universally used by early adopters of PSR-7 (HTTP Messages).

 ### 4.4 Chosen Approach